 The 99th Logistics Readiness Squadron provides vehicle management, deployment and distribution, traffic management, fuels management, supply operations, and provides all the logistics in support of deployed units to Nellis AFB, to include airfield management and lodging.

-The 99th Medical Group ensures maximum wartime readiness in support of Air Combat Command's largest bases.
-Maintains medical services for 10.9K Nellis/Creech AFB personnel representing 5 wings, and 52 tenant units.
-Operates a 50-bed medical center as an Air Force and Veterans Affairs joint venture to eligible user population of 238K.
+The 99th Medical Group provides the MHS’s Premier Readiness Platform while Delivering Outstanding Care…Every Person, Every Time, Everywhere!
+Maintains medical services for 10,900 Nellis and Creech AFB personnel representing 5 wings, and 52 tenant units.
+Operates a 50-bed medical center as a VA-DoD Joint Venture & Choice Program for an eligible user population of 238,000 DoD Beneficiaries.
 Trains for rapid mobilization/deployment of medical personnel.

-(Current as of October 2019)
+(Current as of October 2020)